 Figure 6.7.2.2-1: Procedure for PDU Session supporting HR-SBO in VPLMN

-Editor's note: The user plane topology in VPLMN supporting HR-SBO is FFS.

 1. During the registration procedure, the AMF receives the HR-SBO allowed indication per DNN/S-NSNAI from the UDM in the step 14b of the procedure in the clause 4.2.2.2.2 of TS 23.502 [3].

-2. During the PDU Session establishment procedure for Home-routed roaming as in clause 4.3.2.2.2 of TS 23.502 [3], if the AMF receives the HR-SBO allowed indication for requested DNN/S-NSSAI in the step 1, the AMF selects V-SMF supporting HR-SBO.
+2. During the PDU Session establishment procedure for Home-routed roaming as in clause 4.3.2.2.2 of TS 23.502 [3], if the AMF had received in SMF selection data from UDM the HR-SBO allowed indication for the DNN/S-NSSAI in the step 1, the AMF selects a V-SMF supporting HR-SBO and sends an HR-SBO allowed indication to the V-SMF in the step 2 and the step3a of the procedure in clause 4.3.2.2.2-1 of TS 23.502 [3].

-Editor's note: It is FFS whether the AMF sends an indication that the requested session is allowed for HR-SBO PDU Session to the V-SMF.
-If agreed, this indication can be used for the V-SMF to decide whether to request HR-SBO PDU Session to the H-SMF.

-Editor's note: It is FFS when the V-SMF selects V-EASDF.
-In other words, V-SMF selects the V-EASDF either 1) before sending Nsmf_PDUSession_Create Request for HR-SBO PDU Session to H-SMF or 2) after receiving Nsmf_PDUSession_Create response from H-SMF.
+If the V-SMF supporting the HR-SBO receives the HR-SBO allowed indication from AMF, the V-SMF may

+- select a V-EASDF

+- obtain the V-EASDF IP address based on local configuration, or invoke Neasdf_DNSContext_Create Request without including UE IP address to the V-EASDF but including the DNN, S-NSSAI and HPLMN ID to obtain the V-EASDF IP address (to be delivered to the Ue for that PDU session)

-The V-SMF sends the request for the establishment of the PDU Session supporting HR-SBO in VPLMN and the V-EASDF address to H-SMF.
+- sends to the H-SMF the request for the establishment of the PDU Session supporting HR-SBO in VPLMN and the V-EASDF IP address in the Nsmf_PDUSession_Create Request in the step 6 of the procedure in the clause 4.3.2.2.2-1 of TS 23.502 [3].

-The H-SMF authorizes the request based on SM subscription data and provides optional VPLMN specific offloading policy (if available in HPLMN based on the SLA between HPLMN and VPLMN) and the DNS server address of HPLMN to V-SMF.
+The H-SMF authorizes the request for HR-SBO based on SM subscription data (i.e. HR-SBO authorization indication) in the step 7 of the procedure in the clause 4.3.2.2.2-1 of TS 23.502 [3].

+If HR-SBO is allowed for the PDU session, the H-SMF provides in the Nsmf_PDUSession_Create Response in the step 13 of the procedure in the clause 4.3.2.2.2-1 of TS 23.502 [3] with the following information:

+- optional VPLMN specific offloading policy

+- the V-EASDF IP address as DNS server address to be sent to the UE via PCO and

+- the DNS server address of HPLMN or H-EASDF address(to be used for DNS requests related with traffic not to be subject to HR-SBO)

+- the HR-SBO authorization result (i.e. whether HR-SBO request is authorized or not).

-Editor's note: It is FFS that the SM subscription data includes 1) HR-SBO authorization indication or 2) HR-SBO authorization information including VPLMN specific offloading policy.
-If only HR-SBO authorization indication is added, the H-SMF retrieves the VPLMN specific offloading policy from H-PCF if available at H-PCF based on the SLA between HPLMN and VPLMN.
+Editor's note: It is FFS whether VPLMN specific offloading policy are received from the UDM and/or from H-PCF

 Editor's note: The detailed information (e.g. FQDN range, IP range, AMBR for the local part of DN or charging policy) of VPLMN specific offloading policy is FFS.